mieky/mike.fi/src/posts/2024-08-10-talking-to-appliances-from-the-cli.md

 ---
 title: Talking to appliances from the CLI
-description: There's a certain allure to controlling the physical world on the keyboard!
+description: There's a certain allure to controlling the physical world on the keyboard
 date: "2024-08-10"
 tags:
   - cli